Franz: mac OS Client for Apache Kafka

 Bogdan Popa <bogdan@defn.io>

-Franz is a native macOS client for Apache Kafka.
+Franz is a native Mac and Windows client for Apache Kafka.
 It helps you manage your Kafka clusters, topics and consumer groups and it provides convenient functionality for monitoring the data being published to topics.

 When you start Franz, you are presented with the Welcome Window.
 From the Welcome Window you can connect to servers you’ve previously used or create new connections.